Continuing Education Lifelong Learning Annual Southeast Regional ADHD Conference

 • One exhibit booth in prime location, second booth optional (2 booth attendants)

-• 5 complimentary general conference registrations
+• 5 complimentary general conference registrations (please provide names of recipients at time of registration)

 • Organization and logo recognized in the conference program